Welcome to the Honors Peer Mentorship Program Application!

 How long is the commitment?

 Mentor-mentee pairs can maintain their relationship as long as they choose.
-We recommend committing to at least one (1) semester and three (3) meetings.
+Mentors & mentees are required to commit to at least 5 meetings throughout the semester they are paired.
 Honors Program staff will regularly check in with opportunities to reflect on your experience and provide feedback to improve the mentor-mentee experience.